lazyppl-team/lazyppl/README.md

 To try lazyppl in your browser without installing anything, click [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/lazyppl-team/lazyppl).
 This opens a ready-to-use VS Code environment with GHC, stack, and the system libraries already in place.

-A pre-built Docker image is also available at [youkad/lazyppl](https://hub.docker.com/r/youkad/lazyppl) for users who prefer that.
+A pre-built Docker image is at [`ghcr.io/lazyppl-team/lazyppl`](https://github.com/lazyppl-team/lazyppl/pkgs/container/lazyppl).

 ## Writing your own probabilistic models